dmorl/MichiganCOVID/README.md

 * Description: Confirmed deceased COVID cases across Michigan where sex was unknown/not reported
 * Values: Percentage; Integer
 * Missing values reason: This value may be missing if not applicable or not provided <br />
+Note: As of 2020-08-02, this category is no longer being reported and is left as blank in the dataset

 - SECTION DeceasedAge - <br />